 Wills marries Kate and you're all invited is how one newspaper headlined the event of the year.
 And they're not wrong.
 Everyone in the UK will get an extra bank holiday on April 29th to join in the celebration.
 Add to that the many overseas visitors we're expecting and it's beginning to sound like one grand party.

-If hullaballoo is your thing and you'd like to find out a little more, then keep reading about:
+The Royal Mews are getting ready to get Kate Middleton to the church in style.
+And if hullaballoo is your thing and you'd like to find out a little more, then make sure you watch the big event.

 For as long as England is a monarchy, the nuptials of members of the Royal family will be a fascinating subject to the English.
 In modern times, they've become major events, attracting millions of spectators and well-wishers worldwide.
 But royal nuptials have always been important and in the past, even the fairly recent past, they had the power to change history.

 So here I'm looking at some famous (or infamous) Royal weddings of the past, along with proposals, omens, mishaps and other wedding trivia.